Abandoned & Little-Known Airfields:

 He said a bunch of them went to the airport to meet a pilot there - someone they knew, I think - but did not go flying.”

-A 1947 aerial photo depicted the St. Johnsbury Airport as having 2 unpaved runways,
+A 1947 aerial photo depicted the St. Johnsbury Airport as having 2 unpaved runways, with a hangar southeast of the runway intersection.

 St. Johnsbury Airport, as depicted on the 1949 USGS topo map.